danielanywhere/ConversionCalc/README.md

 -   **word**. \[words, W\].
 A system-agnostic word is two bytes or 16 bits.
 This size is often seen represented in the typical groupings of four hexadecimal characters per expression.

 <p>&nbsp;</p>

+### Circles

+A circle is a fascinating geometric shape with several key parts that are all interconnected.
+The radius is the distance from the center of the circle to any point on its edge.
+The diameter is twice the length of the radius, stretching from one edge of the circle to the opposite edge, passing through the center.
+The circumference is the total distance around the circle, which can be calculated using the formula C=2𝜋r, where r is the radius.
+The area of the circle, representing the space enclosed within its boundary, is given by the formula A=𝜋r2.
+Each of these parts plays a crucial role in defining the properties and measurements of a circle.

+<p>&nbsp;</p>

+#### Units

+Here are the units in this version of the Circles category.

+-   **area**.
+The area of a circle is 𝜋r2.

+-   **circumference**.
+The circumference, or length of border, of a circle is 2𝜋r.

+-   **diameter**.
+The diameter of a circle is 2r.

+-   **radius**.
+The radius of a circle is the distance from its center to the edge.

+<p>&nbsp;</p>